 HTC Android 7.1.1 Nougat Release Date

 As of right now it’s far too early to remotely speculate on release dates for other carriers and HTC devices.
 More so, we don’t know when they’ll update to Android 7.1.1 Nougat.
 That’s the latest release right from Google.
 Right now Android 7.0 is what’s being delivered.
+In fact, we could see most manufacturers, including HTC, skip right to Android 7.1.2 Nougat in the next 2-4 months.

 From what we’re seeing so far HTC has updated developer editions, unlocked models and is now moving to carrier phones.
 That means everyone with a new HTC phone should expect updates in the foreseeable future.